tucats/ego/README.md

 at the top of the loop with the next index value.

 The `continue` statement cannot be used outside of a `for` loop.

+### var
+The `var` statement declares a variable of a given type.
+The variable has no value (it may be a nil value).

+    var msgs chan
+    var salary float

+The first statement creates a channel variable.
+The message size is always one message (use the `make()` function to create a channel that can hold multiple messages).

+The second statement creates a floating point value called `salary` that is set to the zero value for the given type (0.0) as it's initial value.

 ### Error handling
 You can use the `try` statement to run a block of code (in the same